 A leading figure in the field of Urban food production, Andre's main research area is sustainable architecture and urban design.
 He has also led pedagogic research into teaching and learning in design.
 Much of his research is undertaken collaboratively with colleague Katrin Bohn, and is cross disciplinary, engaging with artists, design and development and the public.

 An architect and architectural critic, Alex lectures in both Architectural Humanities and Professional Practice.
-The intersection of these aspects of architectural education is also a research interest of Alex’s.
-He also publishes and participates widely in the developing field of architectural/archaeological/anthropological interdisciplinarities, especially as these relate to design and drawing.
+Alex publishes and participates in the developing field of architectural/archaeological/anthropological interdisciplinarities, especially as these relate to design and drawing.
+With a team from Newcastle University Alex is a Co-Investigator on the 3-year AHRC-funded project, 'Wastes and